joelsalazarnet/qrtools-func/README.md

 For issues or questions, please open an issue in the project repository.

+## Code Documentation

+For beginners who want to understand the Python code in detail, check out our comprehensive code explanation:

+**[📖 Python Code Explanation Guide](./code_overview.md)** - A beginner-friendly, line-by-line breakdown of all the Python code in this project, including explanations of key concepts, how everything works together, and what you'll learn.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).